 The good news is you do have options.
 Outside of pursuing testing with a school psychologist, you can seek a comprehensive evaluation with an educational psychologist.
 Let’s look at how a private educational assessment works.

-In these times, virtual assessments appear to be the logical way to go.
-Afterall, you’re minimizing human interaction, right?
-I would argue that in the case of an educational assessment, in-person is the more beneficial route.
-Testing is a multi-level process that not only looks at the individual’s scores, but also identifies how they approach a task, problem solve, and use strategies.
+Testing is a multi-level process that not only looks at the individual’s scores, but also identifies how they approach a task, problem-solve, and use strategies.
 It also reveals if the individual perseveres or gives up when challenged, where their attention fades, and more.

 Prior to the assessment, we don’t know what specific challenges your child is facing.
 They may be struggling with executive functions, attention deficit hyperactivity disorder, or another specific learning disability.
-By observing how your child tests and assisting them, I can get a better idea of what they will need long term.
+By observing how your child tests and assisting them, I can get a better idea of what they will need long-term.
 This could include extra support, access to special school services, extra time on tests, or placement with a special education teacher.